sagemath/trac_to_gh/Issue 881.md

 # Issue 881: new notebook bug -- saving a worksheet gets rid of all the html between cells?!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/881

 Original creator: was